YOURLS/website/docs/guide/advanced/api.md

 - Generate or get existing short URLs, with sequential or custom keyword.
 - Get some statistics about your links: top clicked links, least clicked links, newest links.
-- Return various output format: JSON, XML, or simple raw text.
+- Return your preferred output format: JSON, XML, or simple raw text.
 - Authenticate either with login/password or using a secure [passwordless](passwordless-api) mechanism.
 - Even define your own custom API requests and actions.

 ## Usage

-Parameters has to be sent to `http://your-own-domain-here.com/yourls-api.php` either via GET or POST (remember to URL-encode parameters if via GET).
+Parameters must be sent to `https://your-own-domain-here.com/yourls-api.php` either via GET or POST.
+(Remember to URL-encode parameters if via GET!)

-These parameters are:
+The built-in API parameters are:

+- Authentication:
-- A valid `username` / `password` pair, or your signature (see [Passwordless API](passwordless-api) requests)
+  - A valid `username` / `password` pair, or
+  - Your `signature` token (see [Passwordless API](passwordless-api) requests)
 - An `action` that can take one of the following values:
   - `action = "shorturl"`: get short URL for a link.
     - the `url` to shorten